starhawking/python-terrascript/README.rst

-The following example has been taken from the official Terraform documentation for the `AWS Provider`_ and then converted into a Python script that generates the equivalent configuration in JSON.
+The following example has been taken from the official Terraform documentation for the `AWS Provider`_ and then converted into a Python script that generates the equivalent configuration in JSON syntax.

 .. _`AWS Provider`: https://www.terraform.io/docs/providers/aws/index.html